petartotev/PT_WebApp_PTSchool/README.md

 ### PTShooterGame!!!

-A-mouse-click-shooter with no page-reloading (vanilla JS only).
+A mouse-click shooter with no page-reloading.
+No page reloading, vanilla JavaScript only.

+Start with:

+- Health = 3
-Start with Health = 3, Gun Reload = 5 and you-shoot-them-all-or-they-shoot-you.
+- Gun Reload = 5
+- Enemies = 12

+You-shoot-them-all-or-they-shoot-you.
+As simple as that!

 ![WebAppScreenshots](Resources/Screenshots/PTSchool_Screenshot_PTShooter.jpg)